algolia/instantsearch-ios/docgen/src/getting-started-programmatic.md

 You just used your very first widgets from InstantSearch.
 In this part, you've learned:

-- How to create a SearchBar Widget
+- How to create a SearchBar Widget.
-- How to create a StatsLabel Widget
+- How to create a StatsLabel Widget.
-- How to register widgets to InstantSearch
+- How to register widgets to InstantSearch.

 ## Display your data: Hits